Turn the Beat Around

 "Turn the Beat Around" is a disco song written by Gerald Jackson and Peter Jackson, and performed by American actress and singer Vicki Sue Robinson in 1976 (see 1976 in music), originally appearing on her debut album, Never Gonna Let You Go (1976).
-Released as a single, the song went to #10 on the Billboard pop charts, and #73 on the Billboard soul chart.
+Released as a single in February 1976 by RCA Victor, the song went to number ten on the US Billboard pop charts, and number 73 on the Billboard soul chart.
 The song earned Robinson a Grammy nomination for Best Female Pop Vocal Performance.
 The track also went to number one on the Billboard disco chart for four weeks.
 "Turn the Beat Around" is considered a disco classic and is featured on many compilation albums.
+In 2000, VH1 ranked it number 30 in their list of "100 Greatest Dance Songs".